arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 These are the officially compatible list of HATs:

-- __Stepper Motor HAT__: is a HAT that drives stepper motors, enabling precise control of rotation direction, angle, speed, and steps, suitable for projects like CNC, 3D printers, and robotics.
+- __Stepper Motor HAT__: it is a HAT that drives stepper motors, enabling precise control of rotation direction, angle, speed, and steps, suitable for projects like CNC, 3D printers, and robotics.
 It uses DRV8825 dual H-bridge motor driver.

 - __RPi Relay Board__: is a HAT that eases the control of high-voltage devices, featuring three channels, and photo coupling isolation.
 Helps provide safe device switching for various applications.